-If a Hate Crime occurs where there is an incident involving intimidation, destruction/damage vandalism, larceny, simple assault or other bodily injury, the law requires that the statistic be reported as a hate crime even though there is no requirement to report the crime classification in any other area of the compliance document.
+If a Hate Crime occurs where there is an incident involving intimidation, vandalism, larceny, simple assault or other bodily injury, the law requires that the statistic be reported as a hate crime.
 Note: A hate or bias related crime is not a separate, distinct crime, but is the commission of a criminal offense which was motivated by the offender's bias.

 For example, a subject assaults a victim, which is a crime.
-If the facts of the case indicate that the offender was motivated to commit the offense because of his/her bias against the victim's race, sexual orientation, gender, religion, ethnicity, national origin, gender identity or disability, the assault is then also classified as a hate/ bias crime.
+If the facts of the case indicate that the offender was motivated to commit the offense because of his / her bias against the victim's race, sexual orientation, gender, religion, ethnicity, or disability, the assault is then also classified as a hate / bias crime.
+Most speech is not a hate crime, regardless of how offensive it may be.